Kremer K8 Spyder: K7

-During 1992, Kremer Racing had abandoned the World Sportscar Championship due to heavy costs brought on by the new engine formula which had gone into effect in 1991.
-The racing company therefore turned to the smaller Interserie championship, which continued to allow Kremer's 962CK6s to compete alongside a wide variety of machinery.
+In 1991 Kremer Racing raced in the World Sportscar Championship with their aged 962 CK6s which were no longer competitive against the 3.5 litre machinery of works teams Jaguar, Peugeot and Mercedes.
+In 1992, Kremer Racing had abandoned the World Sportscar Championship due to the ban of turbo cars.
+The racing company therefore turned to the smaller Interserie championship, which continued to allow Kremer's 962 CK6s to compete alongside a wide variety of machinery.
 However, teams in the Interserie at the time were opting more and more for open-cockpit Formula One or CART-based machines with bodywork attached to them for more downforce.
-This left the closed-cockpit prototypes like the 962CK6 at a disadvantage due to their heavier weight.
-Kremer Racing, as well as other teams in the series, chose to therefore turn their coupés into open-cockpit cars in an attempt to lower weight and increase speed.
+This left the closed-cockpit prototypes like the 962 CK6 at a disadvantage due to their heavier weight.
+Kremer Racing chose to therefore turn their coupés into open-cockpit cars in an attempt to lower weight and increase speed.

-Kremer initially took one of their existing 962CK6s and began extensive modifications to the bodywork.
-The roof and windshield of the cockpit was removed, while the doors were replaced with new bodywork to surround the open cockpit.
+Kremer initially took one of their existing 962 CK6s and began extensive modifications to the bodywork.
+The roof and windshield of the cockpit were removed, while the doors were replaced with new bodywork to surround the open cockpit.
 This bolstering of the side bodywork moved the driver to a more central position, similar to an open-wheel formula car.
-Because of the elimination of the doors, the large intakes on either side of the cockpit were also reshaped, with a large cut made to allow air to flow in from the side of the car.
+Because of the elimination of the doors, the large intakes on either side of the cockpit were also reshaped, with a large cut to allow air to flow in from the side of the car.

 The engine cover was retained in order to give the driver rollover protection as well as to maintain some of the 962CK6's original aerodynamics.
 Underneath the bodywork, most of the mechanicals of the 962 were retained, including the Type-935 3.2 litre Flat-6 engine.
 These cars became known as the Kremer K7 Spyder, with at least two built specifically for Interserie use.
+The car debuted in the second round of the championship, at the Nürburgring on 17 May 1992, finishing second to Oscar Larrauri's classical Joest Racing Porsche 962 C. It then won the three following races at Brands Hatch, Zolder and Most.
+In rounds 6 (Siegerland) and 7 (Zeltweg) it again finishing second to Oscar Larrauri'962.
+The last race at Jarama brought poor results but it dit not prevent Manuel Reuter to become Interserie champion.